 rodents such as muskrats or groundhogs may result in a rabies exposure.

 The skunk serves as

-considered an exposure to rabies until rabies tests are negative.
+considered an exposure to rabies until a laboratory test indicates otherwise.

 Do bats in North Dakota

 can get rabies.
 Bites from bats may not be easily noticed.
 Bats have small